angelcervant1/rb5_vision/README.md

 - Monocular Depth Estimation: Extracts depth information from a single camera image stream using deep learning-based techniques.
 - Integration with Qualcomm RB5 Drone: Utilizes the onboard processing capabilities of the Qualcomm RB5 platform for real-time depth estimation.
 - ROS Compatibility: Built within the ROS (Robot Operating System) framework to ensure easy integration with other drone control and navigation systems.
+This provided node also publishes the estimated 2D Pose of the detected object(s) in the global frame.
 - Real-time Performance: Optimized for real-time depth processing to support dynamic drone maneuvers and applications.